Corey LaJoie: 2017: BK Racing

+2018: TriStar Motorsports

 In 2018, LaJoie moved from BK Racing to TriStar Motorsports for a part-time schedule, splitting the No. 72 with Cole Whitt.
 LaJoie entered the 2018 season with high hopes in the Daytona 500, and qualified 32nd for the 500, but unfortunately blew an engine on lap nine.
 He made his second start for the team at ISM Raceway in March, once again blowing an engine early in the race.
 In the Coca-Cola 600, LaJoie went as high as eighth but finished 26th.
 At year’s end, TriStar shut down, throwing LaJoie out of his part-time ride.

+2019–2020: Go Fas Racing

 LaJoie joined Go Fas Racing's No. 32 Ford in 2019.
 For the 2019 Daytona 500, Go Fas Racing made headlines by placing a picture of LaJoie's face on the No. 32 car as part of Old Spice's sponsorship.
 LaJoie finished 18th after blowing a right-front tire just 20 laps into the race.
 He scored two top tens during the year with a sixth at Daytona's Coke Zero Sugar 400 and seventh at Talladega's 1000Bulbs.com 500.

 He returned to the No. 32 for 2020 on a one-year contract extension.
 In the Daytona 500, LaJoie impacted an airborne Ryan Newman coming to the finish, denting LaJoie's windshield and knocking the wind out of him; LaJoie, who finished eighth, was ultimately uninjured while Newman was briefly hospitalized.
 On August 21, LaJoie announced that he will part ways with Go Fas Racing at the end of the 2020 season.